AssessFirst Type:

 I am endlessly curious.

 The Philosophy of Design is endlessly fascinating.
 As a curious person with a naturally hungry mind, I ask “why” a lot.
+I always have.
 In fact, I think it’s a question that doesn’t get asked nearly often enough in many industries.
 I want to understand why people think and do the way they do, and I’m not afraid to challenge foundational beliefs when necessary.
 It’s important to know what drives the decisions we make.
 Is it data?
 Is it a preconceived notion, or perhaps a misconception?
 Is it just the way we’ve always done it?
 The quest for understanding is never-ending.

 I am a collaborator.